playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-styling/index.md

 When the topic of utility classes comes up, Tailwind is not far behind.

-Tailwind is a CSS framework that ships with all of the utility classes you could ever need.
-Just like rolling your own utility classes, Tailwind's are able to be applied to any element and reused globally.
+Tailwind is a CSS framework that ships with all the utility classes you could ever need.
+Just like rolling your own utility classes, Tailwind's classes can be applied to any element and reused globally.

 Our example from before might look something like this: